Seatbelt rules

 Seatbelt exemption certificates

 In extremely rare circumstances, your doctor can provide a seatbelt exemption certificate if you have a medical condition or disability impacting your ability to wear a seatbelt.
+Your doctor may include conditions on the seatbelt exemption certificate, such as requiring the use of an alternative restraint.
 The Department of Transport and Main Roads does not grant seatbelt exemptions.

 Applying for a seatbelt exemption certificate